-Here we present some of the completed papers by students who have taken part in ALERT's facilitated research program:
+Here we present a sample of the completed papers by students who have taken part in ALERT's facilitated research program:

 Chris Goodman of the UK's Oxford University completed his disseration on "Walking with Lions: reconfiguring 'wild(er)ness', ‘domestication’ and 'captivity' through ALERT’s lion rewilding project" His paper won the Royal Geographical Society's Social and Cultural Geography Prize for best dissertation in 2012.